 [Email]

 Give the bank your account numbers, your business legal name, the intended recipient (use "To Whom It May Concern" if you need one letter for multiple applications), and the reason you need it.
+Submit the template above and ask them to use it as a starting point.

 Sample Bank Reference Letters by Industry